iliasslasri/MVA_2026_SNLP/README.md

 ## News

+- 05/02/2026 - The slides for lecture 4 are now available [here](https://github.com/rbawden/MVA_2026_SNLP/tree/main/Course_%234)
 - 02/02/2026 - Project groups are now available.
-Check the email to find your group
+Check your email to consult the spreadsheet with your groups in (it can be updated, so check it again if you are waiting to be added)
 - 29/01/2026 - The slides for lecture 3 are now available [here](https://github.com/rbawden/MVA_2026_SNLP/tree/main/Course_%233)
 - 27/01/2026 - The slides for lecture 2 are now available [here](https://github.com/rbawden/MVA_2026_SNLP/tree/main/Course_%232)
 - 23/01/2026 - Project topics are available [here](https://github.com/rbawden/MVA_2026_SNLP/blob/main/projects.md)